 The activist collective known as INDECLINE was founded in 2001 by a handful of artists barely out of high school with a penchant for defacing corporate billboards.
-Since then, it's expanded to 25 core members and over 100 auxiliary filmmakers, photographers, and visual artists, and its actions have likewise grown in risk and notoriety.
+Since then, it's expanded to 25 core members and more than 100 auxiliary filmmakers, photographers, and visual artists, and its actions have likewise grown in risk and notoriety.

 I talked to the group's anonymous spokesperson (who is also one of its founders) about its goals, how it draws the line between art and vandalism, and the real purpose of the naked Trumps.